FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

     domains.set_all(0)
     obstacle.mark(domains, 1)

-We can do the same for the boundaries using a :py:class:`FacetFunction`.
-We first tag all the edges by ``0``, then the edges on the left by ``1``, on the top by ``2``, on the right by ``3`` and on the bottom by ``4``:
+We can do the same for the boundaries using a :py:class:`FacetFunction
+<dolfin.cpp.FacetFunction>`.
+We first tag all the edges by ``0``, then
+the edges on the left by ``1``, on the top by ``2``, on the right by ``3`` and on the bottom by ``4``: